claycarpenter/clycrpntr/src/snippets/12-factor-apps/7-port-binding.md

 category: snippet
 ---

-Present a clean and clear interface to external clients

-The external interface port/address is not necessarily identical to the server processes' actual address/port.
-Allow for routing software to stand between the two.
+Aspect #7 of 12-Factor apps is port binding.
+Port binding requires that 12-factor apps communicate with the external world over a single network address, without relying on any external services or components in order service requests.
+From the [twelve-factor app site](http://12factor.net/port-binding):

+> The twelve-factor app is completely self-contained and does not rely on runtime injection of a webserver into the execution environment to create a web-facing service.
+The web app exports HTTP as a service by binding to a port, and listening to requests coming in on that port.

+Creating a self-contained app that exposes its service over a single network address provides two benefits:

+* Forces the app to provide a single service on a singe address.
+This provides a clear interface of any app clients.
+Architects can use this as a heuristic to identify when an app is trying to handle too many responsibilities.
+If app cannot provide a single service on a single endpoint, break app up into small services.
+* A self-contained app has no external dependencies in order to run, which makes for more reliable and repeatable deployments.

+The specific port that the app binds to does not necessarily need to align with the publicly exposed service interface:

 > In a local development environment, the developer visits a service URL like http://localhost:5000/ to access the service exported by their app.
 In deployment, a routing layer handles routing requests from a public-facing hostname to the port-bound web processes.
 [12-Factor: Port binding](http://12factor.net/port-binding)

-App should expose a single port through which its services can be accessed and consumed.

-The app should be built to be independent of the mechanism through which it is exposed to the world.
-Different routing systems, such as web servers or simple proxies, should be able to sit between the app and its external clients without altering the app.

-Use this single interface as the gateway for all external clients to interface with the app.

-Use this as a metric to identify when an app is trying to handle too many responsibilities.
-If app cannot provide a single service on a single endpoint, break app up into small services.
+This allows production services to provide routing services between the publicly exposed network address and the internal app address.
+That routing layer could provide extra functionality around the service, such as security, auditing, or failover.